IN-CORE/incore-docs/manual/source/tutorials/create_dataset.md

 Note that this is completely optional.
 You can work with local datasets and we will cover that in section 2.

 ## write metadata
+- **Metadata** is a string describing the dataset.
+- **dataType** needs to be align with the analyses in pyincore.
+- **format** is the file format of the dataset.
+Currently we support "shapefile", "table", "Network", "textFiles ", "raster", "geotiff" and etc. Please consult with development team if you intend to post a new format.

 ```python
 # note you have to put the correct dataType as well as format